Douro Harvest Wine Tour Highlights

 Evening at leisure.

-Our final full day takes us along the Douro river allowing us to fully appreciate the beauty of our surroundings as well as tasting at different estates.
-In the evening we will have a final dinner together at the fabulous Casa dos Ecos in the vineyards of Quinta do Bomfim.
+Our final full day takes us along the Douro river allowing us to fully appreciate the beauty of our surroundings.
+We visit the amazing Casa do Romezal and Quinta do Bomfim, home of Dow’s port.
+We finish with dinner at the fabulous Casa dos Ecos in the vineyards of Quinta do Bomfim.

-No tour to this wonderful region is complete without a visit to Porto, and a historic port lodge (where port wines mature under the cooling influence of the Atlantic).
-We will head west after breakfast, arriving in Porto in time for a visit to Taylors Port lodge and lunch.
+No tour to this wonderful region is complete without a visit to Vila Nova de Gaia near Porto, and a historic port lodge (where port wines mature under the cooling influence of the Atlantic).
+We will head west after breakfast, arriving in in time for a visit to a well known Port lodge and lunch.
 We will still have plenty of time to transfer to Porto airport to coincide with the evening flight to London, as detailed in the Flight Transfers (see below).

 Note: the Itinerary may be changed at Tim Syrad Wine Tours discretion so as to facilitate the smooth running of the tour and to accommodate great opportunities for visits or tastings that may become available.